-You may want to read this article to learn more on how to defeat the SVB.
+You may want to read this article to learn more about defeating the SVB.

 Mealybugs are fuzzy white crawling insects that infest a plant quickly.
-They are warm-season insects, so they tend to attack houseplants in cooler climates.
-However, in warm climates, they can cause major damage to the garden.
+They are warm-season insects, so they attack houseplants in cooler climates.
+However, in warm climates, they can cause significant damage to the garden.

 Mealybugs are white oval sap-sucking insects that secrete a white powdery substance.
 The latter looks like sticky cotton on the stem of the infected plant.
-Similar to many insects, they gather and feed on the juices of the growth.
+Like many insects, they gather and feed on the juices of the growth.
 Eventually, the plant turns yellow and drops dead.